furrtek/PrecIR/README.md

 ***Which brands of ESLs are compatible ?***

-You'll have to guess.
+You'll have to guess from the picture.
 Hint: there's only one.

 ***Can my phone/tablet/handheld/IrDA-capable device work as a transmitter ?***